DHTMLX/docs-diagram/docs/api/diagram/toolbar_property.md

 # toolbar

-@short: sets a toolbar with buttons for shapes
+@short: sets a toolbar with buttons for items

 @signature: {`toolbar?: IShapeToolbarConfig[];`}